filelife/SnapseedImitation/README.md

 ### 2.Useing GPUImage
 ### 1.Process description
-###### Use GPUImagePicture category to get photo.Render a frame with filters by GPUImageFilter category.Notice by pipline when it render finish.Finally we can show edited photo in GPUImageView,or maybe we can get photo by GPUImageFilter.
+###### Use GPUImagePicture category to get picture.Render a frame with filters by GPUImageFilter category.Notice by pipline when it render finish.Finally we can show edited photo in GPUImageView,or maybe we can get picture by GPUImageFilter.

 ```
 graph LR